vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 }
 ```

-### Run the script
+### Edit and run the script
-To execute a liquidity provision creation you can run the following script from the `samples-api-scripts` repo:
+To run the script with your own values, you will need to edit the file, save it and run the following script from the `samples-api-scripts` repo:

 ```bash
 python3 submit-create-liquidity-provision/submit-create-liquidity-provision-order.py